zenml-io/zenml/docs/book/how-to/stack-deployment/README.md

 All of these points make taking your pipelines to production a more difficult task than it should be.
 We believe that the expertise in setting up these often-complex stacks shouldn't be a prerequisite to running your ML pipelines.

-## Installing the mlstacks extra

-To install `mlstacks`, either run `pip install mlstacks` or `pip install "zenml[mlstacks]"` to install it along with ZenML.

-MLStacks uses Terraform on the backend to manage infrastructure.
-You will need to have Terraform installed.
-Please visit [the Terraform docs](https://learn.hashicorp.com/tutorials/terraform/install-cli#install-terraform) for installation instructions.

-MLStacks also uses Helm to deploy Kubernetes resources.
-You will need to have Helm installed.
-Please visit [the Helm docs](https://helm.sh/docs/intro/install/#from-script) for installation instructions.

 ## Deploying a stack component

 The ZenML CLI allows you to deploy individual stack components using the `deploy` subcommand which is implemented for all supported stack components.
 You can find the list of supported stack components [here](../stack-deployment/README.md).